risk-first/website/thinking/Health.md

 This is about the health of a nation:  _tracking the risks you face_ and then _managing them_ are an important way to stay healthy.

+#### ...For Software Projects

+Over time, as a species, we have built up a detailed body of knowledge on the risks that afflict _human_ health, _commercial entities_ and countries like the UK have started modelling risk at _state level_.

-If we do this for _personal health_, _corporate health_ and _societal health_, is it not clear that this is a good practice to perform at the level of a software project?
+If all of these disparate domains are tracking health risks, it not clear that this is a good practice to perform at the level of a software project?

+The purpose of [Risk First](https://riskfirst.org) is to try to build that body of knowledge for software development.
+Risks are in general _not_ unique on software projects - they are the same ones over and over again, such as [Communication Risk](../risks/Communication-Risk.md) or [Dependency Risk](../risks/Dependency-Risk.md).
+Every project faces these.

+A complete [Pattern Language](../risks/A-Pattern-Language.md) covering all the main categories of risks you face on a software project starts [here](https://riskfirst.org/risks/Start).

 The next two sections focus on how to do this:  in the next section, [Cadence](Cadence.md) we will look at the importance of feedback loops on monitoring the risks you face.
 Then in [De-Risking](De-Risking.md) we will look at general strategies for managing risks on software projects.